delta-io/delta/kernel/USER_GUIDE.md

 CloseableIterator<ColumnarBatch> scanFiles = myScan.getScanFiles(myTableClient)
 ```

-This [Scan](https://delta-io.github.io/delta/snapshot/kernel-api/java/api//io/delta/kernel/Scan.html) object has all the necessary metadata to start reading the table.
+This [Scan](https://delta-io.github.io/delta/snapshot/kernel-api/java/api/io/delta/kernel/Scan.html) object has all the necessary metadata to start reading the table.
 There are two crucial pieces of information needed for reading data from one file in the table.

 * `myScan.getScanFiles(TableClient)`:  Returns a set of rows (represented as an iterator of `ColumnarBatche`s, more on than later) where each row has information about a single file containing the table data.
 * `myScan.getScanState(TableClient)`: Returns the snapshot-level information needed for reading any file.
-Note that this is a single row.
+Note that this is a single row and common to all scan files.

-To read the data, you have to call <code>[ScanFile.readData()](https://delta-io.github.io/delta/snapshot/kernel-api/java/api//io/delta/kernel/Scan.html#readData-io.delta.kernel.client.TableClient-io.delta.kernel.data.Row-io.delta.kernel.utils.CloseableIterator-java.util.Optional-)</code> with the scan state and each of the scan files (that is, each row returned by <code>myScan.getScanFiles()</code>).
+To read the data, you have to call[`ScanFile.readData()`](https://delta-io.github.io/delta/snapshot/kernel-api/java/api//io/delta/kernel/Scan.html#readData-io.delta.kernel.client.TableClient-io.delta.kernel.data.Row-io.delta.kernel.utils.CloseableIterator-java.util.Optional-) with the scan state and each of the scan files (that is, each row returned by `myScan.getScanFiles()`).
 Here is an example of reading all the table data in a single thread.

 ```java
 CloserableIterator<ColumnarBatch> fileIter = scanObject.getScanFiles(myTableClient)